-Expat parents would do well to research potential schools for their children as soon as possible, and start applying for admission sooner rather than later.
-To aid in this process, the Supreme Education Council of Qatar (SEC) provides a list of schools on its official website and regularly does report cards on schools in the country.
+Expat parents should research potential schools and apply as soon as possible.
+To help with this, the Supreme Education Council of Qatar (SEC) provides a list of schools on its official website.

 Independent public schools in Qatar

-Independent public schools in Qatar receive government funding and provide free tuition for Qataris and other eligible citizens.
-The majority of students are Qatari, although expats with the right connections might be admitted.
+Independent public schools in Qatar receive government funding and provide free tuition to all eligible residents.
+Most students are Qatari, although expats with the right connections might be admitted.

 Private international schools in Qatar

-Even though the government has put a lot of effort into elevating the standards of local schools, the vast majority of expats enrol their children into private international schools in Doha.
+Even though the government puts a lot of effort into ensuring the standards of local schools, most expat children attend private international schools in Qatar.

-Various options are available, including the International Baccalaureate (IB), British, American, Indian and a host of other foreign curricula.
-Most families choose a curriculum compatible with that of their home country, while expats who move frequently often prefer the more universal IB track.
-Embassies can advise if a school from the expat's home country is represented.
+There are various curricula, including the International Baccalaureate (IB), British, American and Indian systems.
+Most families choose a curriculum similar to the one in their home country, while expats who move frequently often prefer the IB curriculum.

 Tuition and availability